 Theory

 The sensible way to evaluate a fuel’s heating value (HV) is in terms of the energy it will produce per unit mass of fuel.
-Ideally, in a calorimeter a carefully weighed liquid or solid fuel sample would be completely burned.
+Ideally, in a calorimeter, a carefully weighed liquid or solid fuel sample would be completely burned.
 All of the heat released would be conducted into a known mass of water.
 From the resulting rise in water temperature the amount of energy released (and therefore, the heating value) can be determined by using the equation:

 Equation 1